chinmaySanklipur/RRHSFTC6/.github/CONTRIBUTING.md

 If that is indeed the intent, then you can merge your [topic branch](https://git-scm.com/book/en/v2/Git-Branching-Branching-Workflows#Topic-Branches) into master locally by hand before pushing it up to github, or if you want a pull request for pulls between branches on the same repository because, say, you want team members to look at your software before merging into master, you can select the base fork from the dropdown on the "Open a pull request" page and select your team repo instead of ftctechnh's.

-Alternatively, if you have a team repository forked from ftctechnh/ftc_app, and then team members individually fork from your team repository, then pull requests from the individual team member's forks will have the main team repository automatically selected as the base fork for the pull.
+Alternatively, if you have a team repository forked from ftctechnh/ftc_app, and then team members individually fork from your team repository, then pull requests from the individual team member's forks will have the org.firstinspires.ftc.teamcode.main team repository automatically selected as the base fork for the pull.
 And you won't inadvertently request to pull your team software into ftctechnh's repository.

 The latter would be the "best" way to manage software among a large team.
 But as with all things git there are many options.